oijkn/adguardhome-doh-dot/README.md

             rpi-srv: 192.168.1.100                                     # Reserved for RPi Server (IP of the host)
 ```

-**3. Configure the [eth0](https://github.com/oijkn/adguardhome-doh-dot/blob/main/network/interfaces.d/eth0) for AdGuardHome container**
+**2. Configure the [eth0](https://github.com/oijkn/adguardhome-doh-dot/blob/main/network/interfaces.d/eth0) for AdGuardHome container**

-You must configure the interface eth0 as like above.
+- You must configure the interface eth0 as like above.

   Same subnet, same gateway, same IP for the container etc...
+- For `macvlan-shim` IP, you must attribute one IP from the range of macvlan subnet

 ````shell
 # Ethernet interface (eth0)